ththugues44/Setup-Guide/signal-android/README.md

 `app/src/main/res/values/strings.xml`

 ## FAQ
+Q: How do i build an APK?

+A: You can just run `./gradlew clean assemblePlayRelease --exclude-task signProductionPlayRelease`.
+For more detailed instruction, follow <a href="https://github.com/signalapp/Signal-Android/blob/master/ReproducibleBuilds.md">Official Signal Android ReproducibleBuild Guide</a>.

 Q: Why did I need to change the Attachment Path?

 A: For now, I have no idea why you can't upload to a path except root, I've tried modifying every permission in AWS but to no avail.